"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Important information about DURAGESIC®:

 - Get emergency help right away if you use too much DURAGESIC® (overdose).
-DURAGESIC® overdose can cause life threatening breathing problems that can lead to death.
+When you first start taking DURAGESIC®, when your dose is changed, or if you take too much (overdose), serious or life threatening breathing problems that can lead to death may occur.

 - Never give anyone else your DURAGESIC®.
 They could die from using it.
 Store DURAGESIC® away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away DURAGESIC® is against the law.